 of packaging-related FDA audit observations in 2023 cited inadequate documentation for food contact substances.

 Manufacturing under GMP means controlling the production environment to prevent contamination.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
 At JinXinCai, our ISO 9001:2015 and ISO 14001:2015 certifications provide the procedural backbone, but specific FSMA controls include segregated production lines for food and non-food jobs, validated cleaning procedures, and raw material traceability from receipt to finished pallet.

 How to Vet a Packaging Supplier's FSMA Compliance